liammagee/sub-zero/synthesis_all_the_content-with-file-number.md

 In summary, while Weinstein's list serves as a starting point for discussing ethical AI leadership, it is imperative that future analyses delve deeper into historical contexts, systemic oppression, and intersectionality, especially from perspectives rooted in the Global South.
 The path to ethical leadership in AI should be forged collaboratively, embracing actors and voices from diverse global contexts rather than merely aligning with existing paradigms.

-# Article title: AI could transform ethics committees
+Article 16:# Article title: AI could transform ethics committees

 ### Notes 1: